copsTvFan/cops-episode-guide/guide.md

   place is a mess.
 - (Interrogation of Murder Suspect) At the station he says he was drinking with his friends on the street.
 He was drinking at home with his brother too.
-A witness to the crime says they fought and the younger brother said, “Now I will stab you to death.”
+A witness to the crime says they fought and the younger brother said, "Now I will stab you to death."
 The man says he went into the kitchen, got a knife, came back and stabbed him
 - (Easter Sunday) On holidays domestic disputes can lead to murders.
 A woman stabbed her boyfriend, there is foul play because the body was moved from the